Texas Tech University

 b.
 Academic Warning

 A student whose cumulative institutional GPA falls below 2.0 will be placed on Academic Warning.
 Such a student may not enroll for more than 16 hours without prior approval of the academic dean.
+Students on Academic Warning will receive official notification(s) from their associate academic dean about their academic standing, additional resources, and instructions for next steps.
+Students are required to schedule an appointment with the appropriate academic or success advisor to arrange academic recovery and grade replacement plans.
 Students should seek to take one course that was not satisfactorily completed for the purpose of grade replacement, which can have a significant positive impact on GPA.
+Approved academic recovery plans may require students to complete academic coaching, tutoring, and/or enroll in a Programs for Academic Development and Retention (PADR) course and pay a nonrefundable course fee.
 Midterm grades for students placed on Academic Warning will be required in the next enrolled term.
-In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the academic dean.
-Students whose semester GPA is below 2.0 in their first semester at Texas Tech must complete in the next semester an Academic Recovery Plan, enroll in a Programs for Academic Development and Retention (PADR) course, and pay a nonrefundable course fee.
-Once required to enroll in a PADR course, students must repeat the course every term that they are enrolled at Texas Tech until the course is successfully completed.
 Athletic academic services should be consulted on recovery plans for student-athletes.
 A student on Academic Warning remains eligible for all extracurricular activities as governed by the rules of the specific activity.

 If the student's term and cumulative institutional TTU GPA is above 2.0 at the end of the following attended term, the academic standing for that term would be Good Standing.
 If the student's term GPA is above 2.0, but cumulative institutional GPA remains below 2.0 at the end of the following attended term, the academic standing for that term would remain Academic Warning.
 If the student's term TTU GPA and cumulative institutional GPA is below 2.0 at the end of the following attended term, the student will be placed on Academic Probation.
 Should a student on Academic Warning withdraw during the next attended term, the student's status will remain Academic Warning until such time as additional completed Texas Tech coursework may be considered.